InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/test/debug.md

 ## Printable trait

 The Printable trait is meant to be a way to print from the runtime in `no_std` and in `std`.
-The `print` function works with any type that implements the [`Printable` trait](https://paritytech.github.io/substrate/master/sp_runtime/traits/trait.Printable.html).
+The `print` function works with any type that implements the [`Printable trait`](https://paritytech.github.io/substrate/master/sp_runtime/traits/trait.Printable.html).
 Substrate implements this trait for some types (`u8`, `u32`, `u64`, `usize`, `&[u8]`, `&str`) by default.
 You can also implement it for your own custom types.
 Here is an example of implementing it for a pallet's `Error` type using the node-template as the example codebase.